Fennerik/Playlistdownloader/README.md

 #To execute the programm you need to do the following steps:
 1. Download either the m3u or wpl version of the programm according to your use case.
 2. Open a command promt in the folder where the Python file is.
+3. The next step depends on your operating system:
-3. 1: For Windows type "python [name-of-the-file].py"
+   For Windows type "python [name-of-the-file].py"
-3. 2: For Linux type "python3 [name-of-the-file].py"
+   For Linux type "python3 [name-of-the-file].py"
-3. 1 : For Mac type "python3 [name-of-the-file].py"
+   For Mac type "python3 [name-of-the-file].py"

 #Using the programm
 1. First you have to paste the file path of the source playlist file (either wpl or m3u)